-The School Board of Broward County, Florida, prohibits any policy or procedure that results in discrimination on the basis of real or perceived: sex, race, color, religion, national origin, age, disability (physical, mental, or educational), marital status, socio-economic background, ancestry, ethnicity, genetic information, gender, gender identity or expression, linguistic preference, political beliefs, sexual orientation, or social/family background or being viewed as different in its education programs or admissions to education programs.
-The SBBC also provides equal access to the Boy Scouts, Girl Scouts, and other designated youth groups.
+The School Board of Broward County, Florida, prohibits any policy or procedure that results in discrimination on the basis of age, color, disability, ethnicity, gender, gender identity, gender expression, genetic information, national origin, marital status, race, religion, or sexual orientation.
+The School Board also provides equal access to Boy Scouts of America and other designated youth groups.
 Individuals who wish to file a discrimination and/or harassment complaint may call the Director, Equal Educational Opportunities/ADA Compliance Department & the District's Equity Coordinator/Title IX Coordinator at 754-321-2150 or Teletype Machine (TTY) 754-321-2158.